FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 ```
 ## Start Simulation and Post Processing

-Lastly the simulation and post processing must be started.
-A maximum number of internal iterations can be determined to terminate ill defined simulations.
+Lastly, the simulation and post processing must be started.
+Optionally, a maximum number of internal iterations can be determined to terminate ill defined simulations.
 The create_post_simulation_report method creates an HTML report of the simulation results.
 It contains:
 - A figure of the modelled process
 - The production plan
+  - Table
+  - downloadable CSV file
 - Load Profiles
+  - Table
+  - downloadable CSV file
 - Gantt chart of streams, process steps, sink and source
 - A carpet plot of the load profiles

 ```
 enterprise.start_simulation(number_of_iterations_in_chain=200)
 enterprise.create_post_simulation_report(
     start_date=start_date,
     end_date=end_date,